SkylineCommunications/dataminer-docs-connectors/connector/doc/KOHLER-SDMO_APM403.md

 ## Statistics

-In this page it is possible to check some statistical data about the device**.**
+In this page it is possible to check some statistical data about the device.